 #4 Everyone is held accountable, even suppliers.

-When you create a culture of Diversity, Equity, and Inclusion, the same value expectations should be required by vendors, suppliers, and customers.
+When you create a culture of DEI, the same value expectations should be required by vendors, suppliers, and customers.
 They too shape your organization’s culture.

 Blue Level’s experts consult on policy procedures and supplier diversity to help companies integrate DEI into the complete lifecycle of the brand.